-Hardware and software configurations must be optimum and Agent machine should be monitored and maintained to achieve the best outcomes, here are few tips regarding the same:
+Hardware and software configurations must be optimum and Agent machines should be monitored and maintained to achieve the best outcomes, here are few tips regarding the same:

-- Optimum hardware configurations: Ensure your agent machines are having proper hardware and software configuration needed for flow execution, following article consists of suggested configurations for Agent machine.
+- Optimum hardware configurations: Ensure your agent machines are having the proper hardware and software configuration needed for flow execution, following article consists of suggested configurations for Agent machines.

-- The application under test configuration: Application under test must be configured properly so that it gives intended behavior in the Agent machine.
+- The application under test configuration: The application under test must be configured properly so that it gives intended behavior in the Agent machine.

 - Refresh agent machine daily: Restart your Agent machines on daily basis to ensure that your Agent operating system is not consuming memory due to the opening of unnecessary applications under and this will help in the reset of the process which is hanged or not responding.
 Machine restart helps you reap all of the benefits of updates, fresh RAM, and cleared processes without any of the hassles!

-- Remove unnecessary applications and files: Uninstall unnecessary memory consuming application from agent machine to get the best out of it in terms of performance.
+- Remove unnecessary applications and files: Uninstall the unnecessary memory-consuming applications from the agent machine to get the best out of them in terms of performance.

 Automatic updates when enabled, you always get the latest security patches and bug fixes automatically as soon as they're available, which is the most secure choice.
 However, the machine will sometimes get automatically rebooted to apply the updates leading to a couple of minutes of downtime in the middle of the flow execution.
 This is extremely critical when it comes to flow execution as a large number of tests will fail with even a small downtime.
 Here are a few practices that should be followed for Automatic Updates: